How to Become a Member?

 You may have never been in a church that talked about or practiced church membership.
 The concept may be new to you.
 If so, you can read more about why we think church membership is so important here.
 If you agree that joining a church is important, and part of obedience to God’s instruction to you, then here is a simple guide to how the membership process works at our church.

-- Attend all 6 membership classes.
-These classes will give you a fuller understanding of who we are as a church, what we believe, and what is central to our life together.
-These classes are offered at different times throughout the year, either on a weekend, or during our Redeemer class hour.
-To find out more about the next available classes check our cal
+- Attend the membership class.
+This class will give you a fuller understanding of who we are as a church, what we believe, and what is central to our life together.
+To find out more about the next available classes check our calendar.

 - Have a chat with an elder.
 After completing the classes, you will set up a conversation with one of the elders of Redeemer.
 The goal of these meetings is for us to get to know you and your story, especially how you came to saving faith in Jesus Christ.
 Since the Gospel is the most important part of who we are, this is also an opportunity for you to share your understanding of the message of the Gospel.